Overall ranking: 8 (9)

 He is as likely to hobnob with scientists and psychologists as with fellow chefs.
 The former includes food science guru Harold McGee, whose book On Food and Cooking: The science and lore of the kitchen was pivotal in leading Blumenthal down the molecular path.

-Substance abuse is also high on Blumenthal’s agenda and in 2004 he was named honorary vice-chairman for Hospitality Action’s Ark Foundation, which addresses the widespread alcohol and drug problems in industry.
+Blumenthal was named honorary vice-chairman for Hospitality Action’s Ark Foundation, which addresses the widespread alcohol and drug problems in industry, in 2004.